cutright/DVH-Analytics-Bokeh/README.md

 *Analysis_Tools*
 These functions are designed to process data retrieved from the SQL data and convert into python objects.

+*ROI_Name_Manager*
+From independently created .roi files, this class generates a map of roi names and provides functions to query and edit this map.
+Each roi points to an institutional roi, physician roi, and a physician.

 ### To Do List
 - [X] Write SQL_Tools fuctions to remove a plan row from PatientPlans master table